 But what about AC equipment?
 Many of the more powerful devices that you plug into your RV’s wall outlets, such as microwaves and hair dryers, run only on 120V AC power and state their power consumption in watts, not amps.
 To find out how long your battery can run these devices, you’ll need to use the equation from before: Watts = Volts * Amps.

 Let’s use an example of a 1000W microwave designed to run at 120V.
-We can rearrange the equation to calculate for amps: Amps = Watts / Volts.
-1000 divided by 120 is 8.33, so the microwave’s amp rating is 8.33A.
+We can rearrange the equation to calculate for amps: Watts / Volts =Amps.

 #2 – Accounting for Losses

-The inverter draws 12V DC power from the batteries, converts it to 120V AC and passes it along to the outlets.
-During this conversion, some power is lost; the exact amount depends on the efficiency of the inverter but is generally around 10-15%.
-For this reason, you’ll need to add around 15% to your power consumption calculations to account for the conversion loss.
+The inverter draws 12V DC power from the batteries, converts it to 120V AC, and passes it along to the outlets.
+During this conversion, some power is lost to heat; the exact amount depends on the inverter’s efficiency but is generally around 10-15%.
+The device you are running still requires the same amount of power to run regardless of inefficiencies in the conversion.
+In other words, the amp draw must include the power to run the device plus the power loss, so you’ll need to figure this into the above equation.
+You can do this by figuring out the 12V amps your 120V device will use and dividing that number by 0.85 to account for a 15% loss.

 #3 – Tallying the Total

 Now that you know how to convert the various units of electricity, you can calculate approximately how many amp-hours you drain from your batteries each day.
-Just take each AC device’s amp rating and multiply it by the number of hours you use it per day.
+Just take each AC device’s amp rating in 12V DC and multiply it by the number of hours you use it per day.

 Next, calculate how many amp-hours your built-in DC equipment draws each day.
 Five 1A lights run for six hours a day will draw 30Ah; your 2A exhaust fan run for three hours a day will draw 6Ah.
-When you’re done, add everything up but don’t include the extra 15%; because these devices run directly from the battery, they circumvent the inverter and thus its associated power loss.
+When you’re done, add everything up.
+There is no need to account for the 15% energy loss of the inverter since DC devices run directly off the battery.

 #4 – Battery Matters